Kultur eint Europa

 Jack Lewis, one of our youth ambassadors, was also busy recruiting delegates for the Europakonzil at St. Mary’s University on 22nd May.

 Our membership has quadrupled in the past year and over half those joining have been under 26 years old.
 Our younger members can see the opportunities which closer ties with our European neighbours afford & many of them will be representing us at the European Youth Council in Konstanz in November.
-A small number of places remain.
-If you would like to find out more please see the “Forthcoming Events” page.

 The Friends of Richmond Park have just released a film about the park made with Sir David Attenborough.